-The establishment, focus and responsibilities of a Child Abuse Prevention Coordinating Council (Council) is delineated in the California Welfare and Institutions Code (WIC).
+The establishment, focus and responsibilities of a Child Abuse Prevention Council (CAPC) is delineated in the California Welfare and Institutions Code (WIC).
 As a “community council” its primary role is focused on coordination of the community’s efforts to prevent and respond to child abuse.
 Council functions are outlined through the WIC and include but are not limited to:

 - Providing a forum for interagency cooperation and coordination in the prevention, detection, treatment, and legal processing of child abuse cases.

 - Promoting public awareness of the abuse and neglect of children and the resources available for intervention and treatment.

 - Encouraging and facilitating the training of professionals in the detection, treatment, and prevention of child abuse and neglect.

 - Recommending improvements in services to families and victims.

 - Encouraging and facilitating community support for child abuse and neglect programs.